 - Multitask whenever appropriate – While recent research indicates that multitasking may actually hurt productivity I think there’s enough anecdotal evidence to suggest that multitasking is a necessary part of getting things done effectively for many people.
 The key here is to only multitask when it’s appropriate and with tasks that are compatible for high effectiveness.
 I’ve found that my ADD brain tends to operate best when there are little ‘distractions’ and if I can make these distractions things I actually need to do then it’s a win-win situation.

 - Stay up late and sleep less – Although many people in today’s society get too little sleep, many of the most productive people in history were either insomniacs, night owls or both.
 I’m a nightowl who can quite easily stay awake until 3 or 4 am and generally do fine with just 5.5 hours a night.
 If I feel tired I try to listen to my body and take a nap or get to bed early.
 I can only speak for myself but I find I am actually MOST productive late at night….especially at tasks involving high cognitive effort or attention.
-While there’s no doubt evidence regarding the pitfalls of insomnia, for many it can lead to getting more done.
+While there’s no doubt evidence regarding the pitfalls of insomnia, for many it can lead to getting more done.?
 Read this interesting article on why night owls make more money and are generally smarter.

 - Make eating productive – I love to eat and because of my fast metabolism I do it often.
 While I certainly appreciate sitting down to a leisurely meal with family and friends, a meal can also double up as an opportunity to get things done.
 That might mean working at your desk while you eat lunch, having a lunch or dinner meeting, or grabbing a snack while you drive somewhere.